UKHSA-Internal/data-dashboard-frontend/docs/key-tech-debt.md

 that means any child components are also treated as client components without the need for a directive.
 This means we can reuse UI components as both server and client components removing the need for duplication.

-The do this we can create presentational components that contain the UI for a table and use a server or client component as its parent / wrapper that handles any
+To do this we can create presentational components that contain the UI for a table and use a server or client component as its parent / wrapper that handles any
 API requests or state management.
 This would reduce duplication of UI components and reduce the maintenance burden of keeping multiple components for the same UI.

 Example